Shatur/neovim-session-manager/README.md

 ## Autocommands

-The plugin supports user configurable autocmd using vim's very own User event feature.
-You can specify commands to be executed automatically after saving or loading a session.
-Use these like any other built in vim autocmd events.
+You can specify commands to be executed automatically after saving or loading a session using the following events:

 | Event                | Description                        |
 | -------------------- | ---------------------------------- |